rajkovukovic/tfux/README.md

 ### Initialize a Project

-To initialize **vatra** project in existing folder, use init command.
+To initialize **firex** project in existing folder, use init command.
 All options are the same as for create command:

 ```
-Usage: vatra init [options]
+Usage: firex init [options]

-Initialize vatra project
+Initialize firex project

 Options:
   -d, --deps <name>  Install dependencies (comma separated names) (default: [])